maaretp/ExploratoryTestingBook/manuscript/0010_ExploratoryTestingFoundations.md

 Cem Kaner et al. wrote in their book Lessons Learned in Software Testing this:

-> A tester that does not report bugs well is like a refridgerator light that is only on when the door is closed.
+> A tester that does not report bugs well is like a refrigerator light that is only on when the door is closed.

 In providing information and starting conversations, only conversations started can make a difference.
 Our bug report handling skills are often our signature in the project.